'An American Summer' Presents The Human Side Of Gun Violence In Chicago

 Writer and filmmaker Alex Kotlowitz knows this.
 He has written about Chicago for most of his career.
 His book There Are No Children, which chronicles the lives of two boys struggling to survive in Chicago's Henry Horner Homes public housing complex, was named one of the 150 most import important books of the 20th century by the New York Public Library.

-In An American Summer, his latest book, Kotlowski revisits the brutal, blood-soaked streets of Chicago and digs into the lives of those touched by violence, both as victims and culprits.
+In An American Summer, his latest book, Kotlowitz revisits the brutal, blood-soaked streets of Chicago and digs into the lives of those touched by violence, both as victims and culprits.

 In the last two decades, he notes, 14,033 people have been killed and about 60,000 have been wounded by gunfire in Chicago.
 This level of violence stems from a combination of gang and drug activity, housing complexes that segregate less fortunate people from the more affluent parts of the city, and easy access to guns.
 However, while it is easy to identify the elements that create it, the impact of that gun violence spreads through society rhizomatically, affecting people and communities alike in a variety of ways.